sejal2928/Fringale_Assignment/README.md

 # Fringale_Assignment

-Project Overview
+#Project Overview

-Welcome to the Food Delivery Website Frontend project!
+#Welcome to the Food Delivery Website Frontend project!
 This project was developed during my internship at Fringale, where I worked as a frontend designer.
 The website aims to provide a seamless and visually appealing experience for users looking to order food online.
 It includes various features such as home, about, menu, cart, order, popular items, login page, newsletter, and blogs.

-Features
+#Features :-

 Home: The landing page of the website, featuring a welcoming layout with an overview of the services.
 About: A section providing information about the company, its mission, and values.
 Menu: A detailed list of available food items with descriptions, images, and prices.